MihRazvan/GameOfChance/README.md

-# 🎲 Lottery Smart Contract
+# 🎲 Game Of Chance

 <h4 align="center">
   <a href="#overview">Overview</a> |